Last Updated on

 This option is good if you are NOT fighting and just seeking to add muscle to your frame

 This is good if you fight at a certain weight class but just want to increase your maximum strength without the associated weight gain.
 Once your maximum strength is up, you can train for more explosive power.
-This is probably idea for someone who fights and you are happy at your current weight.
+This is probably ideal for someone who fights, and you are happy at your current weight.

 If you are a fighter and strength training is a MEANS to build more powerful strikes and more strength in the clinch, then you are going to have to plan out how long you strength train.
 Ideally, you should look at strength training as a BLOCK training — you train for 2-4 months with the stated goal of improving your maximum strength X amount, then switch to another style of training as you approach a fight.

 If you want to convert your increased strength foundation into FUNCTIONAL explosive power, you are going to have to change your training from Strength Training to Power/Explosive Training.
 This means you should in fact be doing Power Training or Power Endurance training the last 3 weeks to 6 weeks before a fight and NOT strength training.

 If you are strength training only before a fight: